 This occurs when a child has been exposed or subjected to sexual behaviours or acts which are exploitative and/or inappropriate to their age or developmental level.
 Harm that results from sexual maltreatment may include emotional trauma, physical injury or impaired development, although the harm resulting from the maltreatment may not be readily identifiable or apparent until a child reaches adolescence or even maturity.

 Neglect is experienced by a child when the family or carer does not provide food, shelter or medical attention or supervision to such a severe and/or persistent extent that the child’s development is or is likely to be significantly damaged or injury occurs or is likely to occur.
 This description mainly refers to harm resulting from acts of omission.
 The deliberate deprivation of a child’s needs should be considered within the context of physical or emotional maltreatment.

 Children and Domestic Violence

-The Family Violence Act 2004 (Tas) grants children the ability to report acts of domestic violence and apply for a Family Violence Order (FVO).
-The Act provides harsh penalties for those adults convicted of committing such acts while a child was present.
+The Family Violence Act 2004 (Tas) grants children the ability to report acts of domestic violence between parents or carers and children may apply for a Family Violence Order (FVO).
+The Act provides harsh penalties for those adults convicted of committing such acts while a child is present.
 For a child to apply to the court for a Family Violence Order (FVO) the child must be capable of understanding the nature of the proceedings (s15(2)(c)).
-A copy of the application for a FVO must also be forwarded to the Secretary of the DHHS (s15(3)).
+A copy of the application for a FVO must also be forwarded to the Secretary of the relevant Department administering the Act (s15(3)).